 Inflammation stays elevated and recovery slows

 After a tough workout, your muscles need to resolve an acute inflammatory response before proper repair can happen.
 Sleep is a key part of that resolution.
 When you restrict sleep, pro-inflammatory cytokines like IL-6, TNF-alpha, and IL-1beta stay elevated longer.
 Even a single night of total sleep loss was enough to measurably raise TNF-alpha in healthy men in one controlled experiment.
 Extended restriction over five or more days amplifies this further.
+This is consistent with review evidence that experimental sleep restriction, such as 5 days of restricted sleep, can increase inflammatory cytokine-related signals like IL-1, IL-6, and IL-17 Extended restriction over five or more days amplifies this further..
 The practical effect: you feel sorer for longer, recovery between sessions takes more time, and you're at greater risk for overreaching if training volume stays high.

 How much sleep you actually need and what good sleep looks like